conda-forge/miniforge/README.md

 ```sh
 start /wait "" Miniforge3-Windows-x86_64.exe /InstallationType=JustMe /RegisterPython=0 /S /D=%UserProfile%\Miniforge3
 ```
+### Windows Subsystem for Linux (WSL)
+The Windows Subsystem for Linux (WSL) lets developers use both Windows and Linux at the same time on a Windows machine.
+WSL users should make sure they are in a Linux terminal window (not Powershell) and use the Linux installer appropriate for the computer's architecture as described in the instructions in the next section.

-### Unix-like platforms (macOS, Linux, WSL)
+### Unix-like platforms (macOS, Linux, & WSL)
 From a terminal window, download the installer appropriate for your computer's architecture using curl or wget or your favorite program.
-(WSL users should download the appropriate Linux installer.)

 For example: